-Number that were highly effective:

-Number that were somewhat effective:

-Number that were ineffective:

-Number that were not evaluated: 3
+Total number of strategies planned:3Number that were highly effective:Number that were somewhat effective:Number that were ineffective:3Number that were not evaluated:3Number that were not implemented:3

 The Shire did not recruit any new employees during 2016/17 and as such is not placed to comment on such actions during the period.
 The Shire does not have any employees with a disability, however where a person may develop a disability, the Shire has consultants in place who will be able to assist in making changes to enable valuable staff members to continue working where possible.